tbenthompson/tbenthompson_site/content/post/share_your_code.md

 * Career incentives.
 They think their secret sauce code is their ticket to a job/tenure/grants/etc. Bummer!
 * The code doesn't exist.
 Data analysis was done using an interactive system and haven't saved the source.
 Scary!
 * Proprietary code.
 But then why is the paper not proprietary?
 Bummer!
 * The code only runs on (insert supercomputer here).
-See above, being able to just read the code is very valuable.
+See above.
+Being able to just read the code is very valuable.

 I'm not going to dive into these here, but it's worth thinking about to train people and redesign incentive systems so that these aren't issues.